netgusto/imagejam.net/README.md

 Live at <https://imagejam.net/step-1/>

-Presents a website serving images without using Cloudflare Images 🙈
+Presents a website serving unoptimized images (without using Cloudflare Images 🙈).

-👉 We use this step as a basis for the integration of Cloudflare Images.
+👉 We use this as a basis for the integration of Cloudflare Images in the following step.

-Image URLs look like: https://imagejam.net/images/public/cakes/aliet-kitchen-qrDbj7OV2EU-unsplash-ツ.jpg
+Image URLs look like: https://imagejam.net/images/public/cakes/aliet-kitchen-qrDbj7OV2EU-unsplash-ツ.jpg?use_cf_images=0

 ### Step 2: Cloudflare Images width default delivery domain